-C. Agent-Initiated Activations
+C. Agent-initiated activations

-This option is most common for environments with large distributed installations, where it's more desirable for the activation to be initiated by the agent, rather than the Deep Security Manager.
+This option is most common for environments with large distributed installations, where it is more desirable for the activation to be initiated by the agent, rather than Deep Security Manager.

-- Very useful when a large number of computers are added to a Deep Security installation and script can be used to automate the activation process.
-See [Deployment Scripts](#). - For Agent-Initiated Activation to succeed, the Allow Agent-Initiated Activation option must be enabled on the Administration > System Settings > Agents tab. - Used when the server cannot communicate or discover clients directly, but clients can reach server without a problem. - Deep Security Agents can initiate the activation process using a locally-run command-line tool. - To activate, use Run as administrator to open cmd.exe, and run the command:
+- Very useful when many computers are added to a Deep Security installation and script can be used to automate the activation process.
+See [Deployment Scripts](#). - For the Agent-Initiated activation to succeed, Allow Agent-Initiated Activation must be enabled by navigating to the Administration > System Settings > Agents tab. - Used when the server cannot communicate or discover clients directly, but clients can reach server without a problem. - Deep Security Agents can initiate the activation process using a locally run command-line tool. - To activate, use Run as administrator to open cmd.exe, and run the command: